Capitale de la Sardane and Ville Européenne du Vin

 Next door, the XVI century Town Hall has three hands sprouting from the wall, representing each of the main 3 social classes, and their right to vote.
 Step through the attractive arched entrance into a pleasant courtyard where “La Méditerranéenne” (also known as ‘La Pensée”), bronze statue by Maillol, sits in a pretty pool.

 To the left, take a wander around the cool and plush ‘Salle des Mariages with magnificently ornate ceiling, restored in 2008 but originally designed for a visit from Napoleon 1.
+An ancient and fabulous place to pledge your troth if you’re thinking of taking the plunge!

 From Place de la Loge, take the narrow Rue Saint Jean opposite the tourist office towards the Gothic Cathédrale Saint-Jean-Baptiste in the pretty and peaceful Place Gambetta.
 The vast, rather sombre interior houses some spectacular religious art, an impressive 5 XIV century organ and a large pre-roman white marble baptismal font.